 There is a broad spectrum of Driver-in-the-Loop (DIL) simulators in use in the world today – Ranging from low cost gaming-oriented devices to multi-million dollar simulators that can fill up an entire room.
 If we are interested in DIL simulators for their potential to assist with particular areas of vehicle development or driver assessment, we might be interested in certain types of simulators, but not others.
 For example, if our interest is in finding a tool primarily to help develop Electric Power Assisted Steering (EPAS) or Electronic Stability Control (ESC) systems, we may find that certain types of DIL simulators are better suited due to the technology employed or fundamental performance capabilities.

-If we are hoping to find a suitable DIL simulator technology pathway from amongst the many seemingly attractive possibilities, we make scratch our heads a bit, wondering where to start and what to query.
+If we are hoping to find a suitable DIL simulator technology pathway from amongst the many seemingly attractive possibilities, we may scratch our heads a bit, wondering where to start and what to query.
 One way to begin our quest is to categorize DIL simulators based on their features, performance, and benefits, and see if these classifications can help us align a particular type of simulator with our needs.

 1) Entertainment DIL